The School Synthetic-Turf Wars

 Presented with this argument, the North Haven Middle School Building Committee’s Johns was unmoved, citing the science that informed his group’s decision.
 “We’re trying to provide athletic facilities that are up to the standards of other towns,” he said.

-The artificial turf fields in North Haven are under construction now and will be ready for use by November.
-Gabriele and her allies have filed a petition asking for a town meeting at which residents would vote on whether to delay installation until the federal government study is complete or to choose a new infill for the fields.
+The artificial-turf fields in North Haven are under construction now and will be ready for use by November.
+Gabriele and her allies have filed a petition asking for a town meeting at which residents would vote on whether to delay installation until the federal-government study is complete or to choose a new infill for the fields.
 If that petition is denied, Gabriele says she will reluctantly file a writ of mandamus, asking a judge to compel North Haven to grant a town meeting.

-As an example of their hopes for North Haven, Gabriele points to the school system in Martha’s Vineyard, just off the coast of Cape Cod, which last spring scuttled a plan for artificial turf fields and instead invested in better drainage and more attentive maintenance for its natural-grass fields.
+As an example of their hopes for North Haven, Gabriele points to the school system in Martha’s Vineyard, just off the coast of Cape Cod, which last spring scuttled a plan for artificial-turf fields and instead invested in better drainage and more attentive maintenance for its natural-grass fields.
 North Haven, however, remains stubborn.

 Gabriele is currently running for the school board, while Morfi, her fellow anti-turf crusader, is pursuing a spot on the finance board.
-The two parents say they will fight against the artificial turf fields for as long as the town uses them.
+The two parents say they will fight against the artificial-turf fields for as long as the town uses them.
 But come next month, the children of North Haven will be rolling around in crumb rubber, whether it is safe for them to do so or not.